idem-lab/map-ir-gp-stack/analysis/demo/bgam/bgam-notes.md

 Running an example test against the original output with the cleaned up R files shows us that the new changes are the same as the previous one.

+## Using targets

+This repo is now switching over to targets for the bgam data, and so we have to make a few changes

+- Remove `l0_pred_fn_val_gamb_ind.r` - this is superceded by `fit-bgam.R`
+-

 ## Potential problems

 - I'm not sure what `tune_run` is doing - it isn't something that the user specifies, and it only seems to be run in setting up a column of the tuning parameters.